strategist922/hive-3/readme.md

 The [hive-client](https://github.com/martinrue/hive-client) module provides a simple RPC-style wrapper around the hive API for NodeJS users.

-The [hive-php](https://github.com/mheap/hive-php) is a simple wrapper available for PHP users.
+The [hive-php](https://github.com/mheap/hive-php) project is a simple wrapper available for PHP users.